hi-matthew/personal-site/src/prose/dns-witchcraft.md

 As modern day web surfers, we’ve all grown to admire our internet browsers.

 Because no matter the request, our browser is always up to the challenge.
 Looking for a new book to read?
-Not a problem: open Google Chrome, type in “www.goodreads.com”, press “enter” and presto, you’re on your way.
+Not a problem: open Google Chrome, type in “www.goodreads.com”, press “enter” and, presto, you’re on your way.

-All possible because of Google Chrome.

-Hail, Google Chrome!

 But have you ever wondered what actually happens between the time you hit your “enter” key and the time your browser renders your requested webpage?
 You know, that whole half second of purgatorial anguish.